-

 Why this project is important

 Comparing performance across countries is notoriously difficult.
 Although comparable data is available, such as the OECD PISA output, it is difficult to know whether successes are due to particular national policies or the different behaviours and cultures across nations, or other factors.
 This can lead to arbitrary and incoherent policy borrowing.
-To address this, the CES will work to ensure that policy makers are better informed, so that they can design and select policy instruments that are more coherent and more likely to achieve their intended purpose.

-How the research will be carried out
+How the project was carried out

-- What is the purpose of accountability/curriculum?
+- What is the purpose of accountability/curriculum/SEND?

-- How is accountability/curriculum policy evaluated?
+- How is accountability/curriculum/SEND policy evaluated?

 Findings